Automate model monitoring#

 4. Name the step Build MES.

-5. Click Add Item > Evaluation store > mes_for_input_drift > Add Item.
+5. Click Add Item > Evaluation store > mes_for_input_drift > Add.

-Next, the scenario should run the check we’ve created on the MES.
+Next, the scenario should run the check you’ve created on the MES.

 1. Still in the Steps tab, click Add Step.